auth0/docs/articles/rate-limits.md

 API Rate Limits
 ===============

-The Auth0 API is subject to rate limiting.
+To ensure the quality of Auth0's services, the Auth0 API is subject to rate limiting.

 Limits
 ------